msantos/inert/README.md

             {inert_read, PollId, FD}   % fd is ready for reading {inert_write, PollId, FD}  % fd is ready for writing

+        Use pollid/0 to retrieve the descriptor for the inert driver.

         When requesting a monitoring mode of read_write, the calling process may receive two messages (one for read, one for write).